FY 2010 Budget

 In FY 2008, the Institute began development of a comprehensive Risk Management Program.
 All NIMH management analysts were trained in “Internal Controls” and attended training on Federal Managers’ Financial Integrity Act (FMFIA) Assurance requirements.
 An NIMH team was established, which developed both review processes and reporting tools, and proactively initiated several in-house reviews of potentially vulnerable administrative areas.
 As a result of these reviews, current policies and procedures were amended to minimize potential future risks.

 Budget Policy: The FY 2010 budget estimate for RMS is $70.779 million, an increase of $1.217 million or +1.7 percent over the FY 2009 estimate.
 RMS costs shall continue to be closely monitored since staff salaries and expenses account for almost half of all RMS costs.
-Efforts are currently underway to analyze workforce efficiency and productivity to insure that new staff and support contractors are aligned to areas of increased program needs.
+Efforts are currently underway to analyze workforce efficiency and productivity to insure that new staff and support contractors are ed to areas of increased program needs.
 Controls are in place on travel and equipment purchases and on conference support.